Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 <img src="./img/time_progress.jpg" alt="Time progress" width="750">

 **Each Epoch begins with a Reveal Window**.
 In this phase results from a previous Epoch are published.
-That means that the vector of Provider scores from each Validator needs to be sent to the blockchain and pass the validation which includes a number of checks such as:
+That means that the vector of provider scores from each Validator needs to be sent to the blockchain and pass the validation which includes a number of checks such as:

 - check if the hash being revealed has been previously committed by the same Validator now trying to reveal it
-- if it has been committed than if it hasn’t already been revealed
+- if it has been committed then if it hasn’t already been revealed
-- check if the hash computed from the now submitted Provider scores computes to the same hash that was committed to make sure nothing was changed in-between the commit time and the reveal time
+- check if the hash computed from the now submitted provider scores computes to the same hash that was committed to make sure nothing was changed in-between the commit time and the reveal time
 - all Agreements that were tested as part of this commit exist, belong to the Validator and point to the Provider for which the score was submitted and that the Validator hasn’t reported the score for the same Provider multiple times

 **Once the Reveal Window ends**, it’s possible to close the previous Epoch.
-During the close the Root Contracts aggregate Provider scores from all of the Validators to produce a unified ranking of Providers in each of the Protocols as well as the consensus metric for the Validators.
+During the close the Root Contracts aggregate provider scores from all of the Validators to produce a unified ranking of Providers in each of the Protocols as well as the consensus metric for the Validators.
 At this point the ForestSlasher contract checks and saves the revenue of each of the Protocols that is later used for emissions.

 **Once the previous Epoch is closed** two possibilities are unlocked.
 1**.
-FOREST token rewards can be emitted** for the closed Epoch, 2\. **The Root Contracts now open the Commit Window** for the current Epoch allowing Validators to commit to Provider scores vectors that they computed as part of the validation process in specific Protocols.
+FOREST token rewards can be emitted** for the closed Epoch, 2\. **The Root Contracts now open the Commit Window** for the current Epoch allowing Validators to commit to provider scores vectors that they computed as part of the validation process in specific Protocols.
 Neither of those processes can happen if the previously processed Epoch wasn’t closed.

 ## Validator-Provider Collusion